neo-project/docs/docs/en-us/node/cli/setup.md

-# Installing NEO-CLI
+# Installing Neo-CLI

-You can choose one of the following ways to install NEO-CLI:
+You can choose one of the following ways to install Neo-CLI:

-- Install the official NEO-CLI released package
+- Install the official Neo-CLI released package
-- or publish NEO-CLI source code from GitHub into an executable file.
+- or publish Neo-CLI source code from GitHub into an executable file.
 If you use macOS, this way is highly recommended.

 This document will describe the two installation ways.

 ## Hardware requirements

-The following table lists the minimum and recommended hardware requirements for the computer running NEO-CLI.
+The following table lists the minimum and recommended hardware requirements for the computer running Neo-CLI.

 |           | Minimum                                              | Recommended                                          |
 | --------- | ---------------------------------------------------- | ---------------------------------------------------- |